dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/options.md

 [!code-csharp[](options/samples/3.x/OptionsSample/Pages/TestNO.cshtml.cs?name=snippet)]

 All options are named instances. <xref:Microsoft.Extensions.Options.IConfigureOptions%601> instances are treated as targeting the `Options.DefaultName` instance, which is `string.Empty`. <xref:Microsoft.Extensions.Options.IConfigureNamedOptions%601> also implements <xref:Microsoft.Extensions.Options.IConfigureOptions%601>.
 The default implementation of the <xref:Microsoft.Extensions.Options.IOptionsFactory%601> has logic to use each appropriately.
-The `null` named option is used to target all of the named instances instead of a specific named instance (<xref:Microsoft.Extensions.DependencyInjection.OptionsServiceCollectionExtensions.ConfigureAll*> and <xref:Microsoft.Extensions.DependencyInjection.OptionsServiceCollectionExtensions.PostConfigureAll*> use this convention).
+The `null` named option is used to target all of the named instances instead of a specific named instance. <xref:Microsoft.Extensions.DependencyInjection.OptionsServiceCollectionExtensions.ConfigureAll*> and <xref:Microsoft.Extensions.DependencyInjection.OptionsServiceCollectionExtensions.PostConfigureAll*> use this convention.

 ## OptionsBuilder API